 Let us use one of our big customers as an example.
 They are pulling maintenance data from their maintenance system and documents from their document library.
 Even the 3D models are coming from their own system.
 We assemble all those data sources and present, organise and visualise that data for them.

-– The Aize workspace gives them the ability to prioritize the maintenance tasks they're working on day to day and acts as their main portal for managing that data.
+– Aize gives them the ability to prioritize the maintenance tasks they're working on day to day and acts as their main portal for managing that data.
 The most significant added value our customers have seen is around the most straightforward stuff.

 Just being able to find the document that they're looking for quickly and easily or being able to pull up the maintenance data that they're after.
 And to have that all in one place and through one portal is a real gamechanger, says Murray.